ruby-grape/grape/README.md

 The latter will define a coercing schema (`Dry::Schema.Params`).
 When using the former approach, it's up to you to decide whether the input will need coercing.

-`params` and `contract` declarations can also be used together, e.g. to describe different parts of a nested namespace for an endpoint.
+The `params` and `contract` declarations can also be used together in the same API, e.g. to describe different parts of a nested namespace for an endpoint.

 ## Headers